Skip to main content

 Above is the URL if you are using the webrtc sample page for publishing.

-If you are using the WebSocket URL to connect with the server, then token parameter should be inserted to WebSocket message.
-Also please have a look at the principles described in the WebRTC publishing page.
+If you are using the WebSocket URL to connect with the server, then the token parameter should be inserted into WebSocket message.
+Also, please have a look at the principles described in the WebRTC publishing page.

 # Secure WebSocket: